ShortlistShortlistedRemoved from shortlist 142

 The Briggs & Stratton Q6500 QuietPower versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton Q6500 QuietPower compare to generators of similar power (between 4500 and 5500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton Q6500 QuietPower compare to inverter generators of similar power (between 4500 and 5500 W).

-- As for its weight, the Briggs & Stratton Q6500 QuietPower weighs only 139 pounds, making it one of the lighter generators in the 4500-5500 rated wattage category.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN GN5600, with a dry weight of just 103.6 pounds.
+- As its weight is 139 pounds, the Briggs & Stratton Q6500 QuietPower falls in the expected weight range of the inverters in the 4500-5500 rated wattage category.
+Regarding dry weight, one of the champions in the same power range is the WEN DF680iX, with a dry weight of only 94.8 lbs.

 Here's a list of the most popular specific comparisons: